 - 1. Match the size of the fire to the size of the cooking task.
 A 3 kW fire at 50% efficiency delivers the same power to the pot as a 5 kW fire at 30% efficiency, while burning only 60% as much fuel.
 It is easier to get high efficiency out of a small fire than a large one. - 2.
-Choke off the excess air as much as possible without sooting.

-- 3. If possible, use skirts and large pots. - 4.
+Choke off the excess air as much as possible without sooting. - 3.
+Do not allow the hot gases to rise in an unconfined plume (like an open fire).
+Cool air is entrained into the rising plume of hot gas, cooling it and reducing the potential for heat transfer. - 4.
+If possible, use a confined passage under the pot, and a skirt.
+Use a large pot if possible.
+Tight skirts, narrow flow passages, and tapered flow passages that keep the flow area constant appear to not be worthwhile. - 5.
 For the simmering phase, use as small a fire as possible, and a lid on the pot.
 Note that the amount of power required to keep a pot simmering with a lid is very small, hence it is likely that the fuel consumption during the simmering phase will depend more on how small a fire can be used and maintained, preferably without operator intervention, than it will on the heat transfer efficiency.
+In other words, such a stove will have low specific fuel consumption, even though it may not have a high percentage of heat utilized.

-Action Item: It would be good to design a stove that could keep a small simmering fire going without operator intervention (in other words, it would be good to have a stove with a high turndown ratio).
+Action Item: It would be very good to design a stove that could keep a small simmering fire going without operator intervention (in other words, it would be good to have a stove with a high turndown ratio).
 If a lid were used on the pot, the wood consumption could be made very small, even if the heat transfer efficiency were not great.
+In other words, the specific fuel consumption would be good, even though the percent of heat utilized would not be so good.